firstrally/node-firstrally/README.md

 }
 ```

 This response states that `1 USD` is equal to `0.0036177106543686 BTC` at the time of the conversion.
-The `timestamp` parameters specifies when this conversion was calculated, and the `chain` result shows how we calculated it.
-Chains with only two currencies represent a conversion which is directly traded across one or more exchanges.
+The `timestamp` parameter specifies when this conversion was calculated, and the `chain` result shows how we calculated it.
+Chains with only two currencies represent a conversion that is directly traded across one or more exchanges.

 ### User